 A founder and financier of three Indonesian schools, he is the chairman of Perennial Real Estate Holdings Ltd.

 NET WORTH: US$3B

 The Singaporean business magnate Peter Lim is a stockbroker and private investor, focusing on medicine and palm oil.

 He is ranked among the richest persons in Singapore.

-Lim is currently an individual investor of Rowsley, Valencia CF, Thomson Medical Group.
-He is also thinking of redeveloping the Northon Stock Exchange into a boutique hotel.
+Rowsley, Valencia CF, and Thomson Medical Group are currently individual investments of Lim’s.
+Additionally, he is considering converting the Northon Stock Exchange into a boutique hotel.